x100111010/spectre-explorer/README.md

 environment is set up by running `npm --version`.
 The build requires to configure the following mandatory environment variables:

-- `REACT_APP_API_ADDRESS` which is the public address of the REST API endpoint.
+- `REACT_APP_API_ADDRESS`: This is the public address of the REST API endpoint.

-The API endpoint and Graph Inspector must operate on a web server secured with SSL.
+The API endpoint must be hosted on a web server secured with SSL.

+You can configure the API endpoint by setting `REACT_APP_API_ADDRESS` to one of the following:

+- `api.spectre-network.org` (Mainnet)
+- `api-tn.spectre-network.org` (Testnet-10)
+- `api-tn11.spectre-network.org` (Testnet-11)

 Optionally you can specify the explorer version to show in the
 footer: